 Student /Staff Living Space: Student living quarters are considered occupied at all times with the exception of scheduled breaks and summer vacation.
 Staff living quarters are considered occupied at all time during the period stated within each individual’s contract.
 Students and staff are asked to reduce temperatures within their spaces when unoccupied.
 We ask that particular attention be paid to energy conservation when leaving for extended periods of time.

-Supplemental Electric Heaters When improperly used, electric heaters can be dangerous, and should be used only under controlled circumstances.
-Therefore, use of electric heaters is allowed only with the approval of the Facilities and Grounds.
-In the case of emergency, Public Safety may also issue heaters.
+Supplemental Electric Heaters: When improperly used, electric heaters can be dangerous, and should be used only under controlled circumstances.
+Therefore, use of electric heaters is allowed only with the approval of facilities and grounds.
+In the case of emergency, campus police may also issue heaters.

 Assisting Our Sustainable Energy Efforts

 Heat and Cooling

 Notify facilities and grounds and/or Special Programs of schedule changes or special needs.